sergiobarriel/emoji-api/README.md

 # 🐒 Emoji API

-A lightweight Node.js apps collection using Express to create a simple greeting APIs with random emojis.
+A lightweight APIs with funny emojis.
 Designed for learning Docker.

 ## Usage